nodeset-org/RPIPs/RPIPs/RPIP-forced-exits.md

 ## Rationale

-A keeper-style mechanism incentivizes the regular calling of this function by users which now may profit slightly by helping to keep RP productive.
+A keeper-style mechanism incentivizes the regular calling of this function by users who will, in most circumstances, profit slightly while helping to keep RP productive.
 Although using this mechanism means that rETH will suffer by an additional `KEEPER_FEE` ETH value, this value is minimal compared to the value already lost from an offline validator with a balance below 31.5 ETH, and this feature likely saves rETH from additional value loss.
 Additionally, a keeper mechanism is advantageous in that additiona required trusted oDAO duties are unnecessary.

-31.5 ETH was chosen as the initial `MIN_VALIDATOR_BALANCE` as it requires the accrual of significant offline penalties under typical network conditions.
+31.8 ETH was chosen as the initial `MIN_VALIDATOR_BALANCE` as it requires the accrual of significant offline penalties under typical network conditions (approximately 200 days of missed attestations) without punishing new validators who were simply offline after being chosen for a sync committee or proposal.
+Users which have accrued this much offline time are likely to be unable to recover their validators at all due to incapacitation, lost keys, etc.

 0.01 ETH was chosen as the initial `VALIDATOR_KEEPER_FEE` as it adequately incentivizes users to call this function, even under high gas cost environments, while still being small enough to minimally harm the operator who will receive this much less of their funds upon disbersement.